dogancanh/Attention-Tracker/README.md

 # Attention Tracker

-Attention Tracker is a senior year project that helps you to keep tracking attention of your audience.
+Attention Tracker is a senior project that helps you to keep tracking attention of your audience.
+Developed a system of attention tracking, which will track the attention of the students on cameras and let the teacher keep track of student’s attention.
+It also notifies the teacher if the average attendance is below critical points.
+Teachers can also access the previous lecture’s attention points and display detailed charts.

 ## Installation